fabian12943/Frog-and-Friends/README.md

 Alternatively, the latest version of the game can be played online via the following link: https://fabian12943.itch.io/frog-friends

-## Documentation
+## Documentation & Manual
 If you want to find out more about the development of the game, you can have a look at the [project documentation](Projekt-Dokumentation.pdf).
-However, it is only available in German.
+There is also a [game manual with installation instructions](Installations-%20und%20Spieleanleitung.pdf) available.
+However, both are only available in German.